jrkosinski/Ethernaut/Elevator/README.md

 I would also like to add: suppose your contract calls to a _specific_ smart contract address, and is limited to calling only that address?
 Then you can be freer with your assumption, but you should still check:
 - is that contract fully upgradeable?
 If so, then any assumptions are moot, as that contract can change overnight to be essentially a different contract.
-- how would your call behave in the case that that contract were to self-destruct?
+- how would your call behave in the case that that contract were self-destructed?
+- how would your call behave if the external call reverted?
+- how would your call behave if the external call used up all available gas?
+- how would your call behave if the external call called back into the caller (reentrant call)?

 Again, you must limit your assumptions to the bare minimum.